 Essentials Items to Put in Your Baby Hospital Bag

-If this is not your first pregnancy then you already know the hospital will provide you with the basic items you’ll need during your stay.
+If this is not your first pregnancy, you already know the hospital will provide the basic items you’ll need during your stay.

 That’s enough to make you understand there’s no need to bring the whole wardrobe.
 Lol.

-The hospital got you covered, and that saves you a lot of stress.
+The hospital got you covered, saving you a lot of stress.

-However, hospitals vary in policies (regarding items to give or allow during childbearing), so one is never certain about what to bring along.
+However, hospitals vary in policies (regarding items to give or allow during childbearing), so one is never sure what to bring along.

 But you can still get around the situation by researching as much information as possible about the hospital or birthing center you intend to use.